ocelot-cloud/website/content/docs/tutorials/self-hosting-example.md

 sudo ufw enable
 ```

+##### Additional Open Ports

+Please note that Docker may override these firewall rules.
+For example, when you install an app, it may require Docker to open additional ports in order to function properly.

+##### SSH Hardening

 Add your public key to the file `~/.ssh/authorized_keys`, then try logging in via SSH.
 If it works, disable password authentication.
 ```bash
 sudo sed -Ei 's/^#?PasswordAuthentication .*/PasswordAuthentication no/' /etc/ssh/sshd_config